tfnribeiro/ConnectFour/README.md

 This contains the code for the AI.

 The main method is **CalculateNextMove** which will return the move with the highest utility after exploring the tree and applying Alpha-Beta Prunning.
 This is done by calling the methods **MinValue** / **MaxValue** alternatively to explore the tree.
 The depth can be specified when creating the class.
-Over 9/10 depth the algorithm starts to slow down substancially.
+Over 9/10 depth the algorithm starts to slow down substantially.
 The order of search is done by calling **GetOrderedMoves**, and these are ordered based on the heuristic of that state.

 The Depth in this case decrements as you go furthest away in the tree.
 If Depth = 8, 8 will be the shallowest node and 0 will be the deepest node.